LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Construction

 \section{\data Construction}

 To construct \data, we follow a clearly defined, step-by-step process combining automated data collection methods with manual verification to ensure dataset quality.
+In this section, we summarize the major steps in constructing our benchmark.
+A more detailed description of our construction process is provided in Appendix \ref{appx:dataset_construction}.

-\textbf{Competition Selection and Task Collection:} We first curate a comprehensive list of globally recognized international Informatics Olympiads and selectively incorporate national contests from top-performing IOI countries where English task statements are available (See Table \ref{tab:contest_dates}).
-For each selected contest, we develop a custom crawler that systematically extracts English task statements (See Appendix~\ref{appx:sample_task}) directly from official competition websites, capturing details such as time and memory constraints, subtask specifications, test cases, official solutions, and contestant rankings.
+\textbf{Competition Selection and Task Collection:} We first curate a comprehensive list of globally recognized international Informatics Olympiads and select national contests from top-performing IOI countries where English task statements are available (see Table \ref{tab:contest_dates}).
+For each selected contest, we develop a custom crawler that systematically extracts English task statements (see Appendix~\ref{appx:sample_task}) directly from official competition websites, capturing details such as time and memory constraints, subtask specifications, test cases, official solutions, and contestant rankings.
 When official sites lack complete or up-to-date information, we supplement the data by retrieving missing details from established online platforms such as CSES\footnote{https://cses.fi} and LibreOJ\footnote{https://loj.ac}.
-To mitigate potential contamination from pre-training datasets, we strictly limit our dataset to contests held in 2023 and after.
+To maintain temporal relevance of our benchmark, we strictly limit our dataset to contests held in 2023 or later.
 Additionally, we provide full descriptions of each competition along with official websites in Appendix~\ref{appx:competition_info}, ensuring selected contests have extensive historical data, consistent participant numbers, and regularly hosted events.
-Our benchmark will be continuously updated by leveraging monthly or annual problem releases from 14 actively maintained competition websites, allowing us to regularly expand our dataset with new contests and maintain an active leaderboard using a website similar to Figure \ref{fig:liveoibench_website}.
+Using our crawlers, we will streamline our collection process for future contests and continuously update our benchmark by crawling monthly or annual problem releases from 14 actively maintained competition websites.